nextflow-io/nextflow/docs/process.md

 }
 ```

-Otherwise, you can define your script with double-quotes and escape the system environment variables by prefixing them with a back-slash `\` character, as shown in the following example:
+Otherwise, you can define your script with double-quotes and escape the system environment variables by prefixing them with a back-slash `\` character.
+For example:

 ```nextflow
 process doOtherThings {